j-d-carmichael/data-qa-report/README.md

 It also allows for the team to easily find elements without.

 The output will be written to disk or if no input passed it will log to the console.

+## Example

+1. Clone the repo
+2. Install dependencies
+3. Run the script "run:example" from the package.json file